FinEval: A Chinese Financial Domain Knowledge Evaluation Benchmark for Large Language Models: Acknowledgments

+This research is supported in part by the National Social Science Fund of China 22BTJ031 (Liwen Zhang).
 We sincerely appreciate the assistance and guidance provided by Professor Xiao Cao and Associate Professor Min Min from the School of Finance at Shanghai University of Finance and Economics, as well as Shen Wang from the Experimental Center at Shanghai University of Finance and Economics.